 How Does RAD Manifest in Adults?

-RAD follows children into adulthood when it was not appropriately treated during childhood.
+RAD follows children into adulthood when it's not appropriately treated during childhood.
 Adults with RAD have trouble being genuine in friendships and romantic relationships because they have difficulty showing empathy, remorse, trust, and compassion.
 It causes them to deny personal responsibility and continue the lying and manipulating behaviors they learned as children.
 They often feel that others blame them, which causes them to feel hopeless, helpless, stressed, depressed, isolated, and angry.
-This disorder leads some adults to addictive behaviors including substance abuse, alcoholism, and sex addiction.
+This disorder leads some adults to addictive behaviors, including substance abuse, alcoholism, and sex addiction.
 Many of these behaviors may lead them into trouble with the law.

 These issues can make an adult feel frustrated and misunderstood.
 What may appear to be a personality flaw on the surface has deep-rooted sources internally.
 Therefore, it is so important to reach out and get help when you need it.